 I am both blind and deaf; my condition is called Usher’s Syndrome (a combination of Retinitis Pigmentosa and congenital deafness).
 I am middle aged, reasonably fit and active, have a natural flair for mathematics, physical sciences and have a good appreciation of the technology world and a natural ability to program computers of all sizes, including developing web sites.
-I bring my 10 year experiences running the Great Yarmouth VIP User Group, being the treasurer, chairman and vice chairman; tackling barriers facing people with visual impairments, plus also doing many fund raising efforts.
+I bring my 10 year experiences running the Great Yarmouth VIP User Group, being the treasurer, chairman and vice chairman.
+I actively seek to tackle barriers facing people with visual impairments, plus also doing many fund raising efforts.
 I have a simple outlook on life and I like things to be kept simple and neat.
-I enjoy listening to audiobooks, the radio and also I’m building my own house!
+I enjoy listening to audio books, the radio and also I’m building my own house!
 I feel that I will provide lots of thoughts, ideas and support to the whole of Equal Lives and its future.

 Bill Albert – President for Life

 “I have been active in the disability movement since I joined the Norwich Access Group in 1992 and being their chair 1994-1997.
 Since then I have worked in the movement locally, nationally and internationally.”

 Founding Member NCODP, Chair NCODP 1995-2002/3, CEO NCODP 2007-2009

 Chair International Committee British Council of Disabled People 1998-2002